What is Agile Finance Operations?

 We love this principle at Lola.
 It’s one of the driving principles behind how we work.
 Simplicity is difficult though.
 It’s often much easier to create confusing, convoluted processes.

 In an agile finance function, simplicity is becoming easier by the day.
-Tools like Expensify and Brex are helping to automate some of the more manual business processes.
-Automation might sound daunting, but it will actually simplify many of the manual processes that you’re currently doing.
+Tools like Lola are helping to automate some of the more manual business processes.
+Automation might sound daunting, but it will actually simplify many of the manual budgeting and forecasting processes that you’re currently doing.

 Drive toward consistent improvement

-This principle is often forgotten about.
+This principle is often forgotten about in agile finance.
 People have the best intentions with it, but then work gets in the way.
 You have so much work to do that you never take a step back and ask yourself, “Is there a better way to do this?”

 Make time every month to review all of your financial planning and processes and see if there’s a way to simplify them.
 But, don’t do this alone.
-Your whole team should be involved in improvement projects.
+Your whole team, including finance leaders should be involved in improvement projects.
 There’s a good chance each of your employees has ideas about steps that can be taken to improve the efficiency of your finance team.

 Agile finance is about efficiency

 If there’s one thing to keep in mind as you move your finance team toward an agile environment, it’s that efficiency is the key.
 Efficiency in hiring, work improvements, communication, capital allocation, resource allocation, and every other part of your job will allow your team to work smarter.
 Smarter work leads to quicker work with fewer mistakes.

-Once you pull that off, you’ll have financial agility within your team.
+Once you pull that off, you’ll have an agile finance model within your team.